 A native mobile application feels as if it is an integrated part of the device because it has access to all hardware and software functionalities of the device or platform on which it is installed.
 For example, it can use the camera, GPS, microphone, access the list of contacts, and so on that are already integrated into the device.

-Another thing to keep in mind when comparing a native application vs. hybrid application is that a native app can also incorporate gestures (either standard operating-system gestures or new, app-defined gestures).
+Another thing to keep in mind when comparing a native application vs. a hybrid application is that a native app can also incorporate gestures (either standard operating-system gestures or new, app-defined gestures).
 Also, it is able to use the device’s notification system and can be used offline.
 When it comes to performance and seamless integration on a device, native apps claim the crown.

 Native Apps are Safer

-While most hybrid apps rely only on the system’s web browser security, a REACT native app, for example, is protected by many different layers of the operating system.
+While most hybrid apps rely only on the system’s web browser security, a native app, for example, is protected by many different layers of the operating system.
 This makes it far more difficult to exploit.

 Essentially, opting for a native app when comparing native vs. hybrid app development is a great way to make sure that the users are getting high-end data protection.